mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 2. Select **Edit on GitHub** in the top right navigation.
 This opens the page in GitHub.
 4. In GitHub select the pencil icon in the navigation bar \(above the page header\) called **Edit this file** to open the editable Markdown-format page.
 If you see **Edit this file in your fork of this project** the process is the same, it just means you're not part of the Mattermost organization and are working in a forked repo.
    * To learn more about Markdown formatting, see the [Mattermost guide for formatting text](https://docs.mattermost.com/messaging/formatting-text.html), or [the guide from GitBook](https://docs.gitbook.com/editing-content/markdown).
 5. Make your edits.
-When you're ready to submit your changes, scroll to the bottom of the page to commit your changes and start a pull request.
+When you're ready to submit your changes, commit your changes to start a pull request.
 6. Add a descriptive title if the default title isn't sufficient.
 Add an extended description to summarize the changes you've made.
 7. The default setting is **Create a new branch for this commit and start a pull request**.
 In the field below that, you can customize the branch name - you can also leave it as default.
 8. Select **Propose changes**.